openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceAccountSigningKey is a reference to a secret containing the private key
+<p>serviceAccountSigningKey is a local reference to a secret that must have a &ldquo;key&rdquo; key whose content must be the private key
 used by the service account token issuer.
-The secret is expected to contain a single key named &ldquo;key&rdquo;.
 If not specified, a service account signing key will be generated automatically for the cluster.
-When specifying a service account signing key, a IssuerURL must also be specified.</p>
+When specifying a service account signing key, an IssuerURL must also be specified.
+If the reference is set but none of the above requirements are met, the HostedCluster will enter a degraded state.
+TODO(alberto): Signal this in a condition.</p>
 </td>
 </tr>
 <tr>